 It's time to hit the beach!
 Sunday is a great day for beaching and boating because it has long been considered a day of rest.

 Stop for lunch or drinks while out on the water.
-Oleary's is a popular stop, as is the Casey Key Fish House (801 Blackburn Point Rd., Osprey, 941-966-1901) down in South County.
+O'Leary's is a popular stop, as is the Casey Key Fish House down in South County.

-Being out on the water or the beach always helps you work up an appetite, so dig into an early dinner in Siesta Key Village at one of the many restaurants and bars lining Ocean Blvd.
-Siesta Key Oyster Bar (www.skob.com), Daiquiri Deck (daiquirideck.com), Gilligan's (http://gilligansislandbar.com/), The Hub (thehubsiestakey.com) and The Cottage (http://www.cottagesiestakey.com/) all have great drinks, sandwiches, seafood and island flair.
-The Cottage is on Avendia Messina, right off Ocean.
-It has old Florida style and a cozy feel, making it an original, much-appreciated addition to the Village.
+Being out on the water or the beach always helps you work up an appetite, so dig into an early dinner in Siesta Key Village at one of the many restaurants and bars lining Ocean Boulevard.
+Siesta Key Oyster Bar, Daiquiri Deck, Gilligan's and The Hub all have great drinks, sandwiches, seafood and island flair.
+The Cottage is on Avenida Messina, right off Ocean.
+It has old Florida style and a cozy feel, making it an original, much-appreciated addition to the village.